Zaarrg/twitch-gql-ttvdropbot/README.md

 # TwitchGQL

-### Allows interaction with Twitch via the Twitch's inner GraphQL protocol
+### Allows interaction with Twitch via the Twitch's inner GraphQL protocol (Modified for TTVDropBot)

 # Installation